PlayResonance/whitepaper/tokenomics/cnfts/README.md

 ---

-## Contributor Tokens (FUNDR)
+## Contributor Token (FUNDR)

 Contributor Tokens are the initial tokens available for minting in the Resonance Gaming Ecosystem.
 With a capped supply of 100 tokens and a price of $1000 per token (payable in SOL), FUNDR tokens reward contributors with 1% of the ResonanceDAO Treasury emissions.
 As active participants in governance, Contributors also receive RESON token airdrops to encourage their continued involvement in shaping the project's future.
 FUNDR tokens represent a unique opportunity for early contributors to become valued stakeholders in Resonance's success.

 ## Play Resonance Token (PRT)

 PRT is your passport to the Resonance Game, granting access, tracking progress, and enhancing gameplay.
+This token contains the points data, unique character info such as level and appearance, and ethics class, which impacts dialog options.

-## Xerion Cola Corp Staking NFT
+## Xerion Cola Corp Token

 **Xerion Cola Corp (XCC) cNFTs** represent a unique opportunity for players to stake their XerionCoin (XERION) and Solana (SOL) into a Kamino position within the game.
 By staking XERION and SOL, players invest in Xerion Cola Corporation, a lore element of the game, and earn staking rewards.